gmuecke/grafana-vertx-datasource/README.md

 Unlike the retrieval of the datapoints, calculating the percentiles for the entire range requires some computation.
 As computational tasks may easily block the event loop, we delegate this to worker verticles that run in a dedicated thread.

+## Demo 6 JS Verticles
+Demonstrates how to write verticles in Javascript and apply percentile calculation using the aggregation framework.

+## Demo 7 Clusterin & Postprocessing
+Demonstrates how postprocessing is applied to datapoint by mulitplying the values with the historical bitcoin price (time is money :) and how this postprocessor is attached via clustering / distributed eventbus.